dhrp/noors-sampleclock/README.md

 ### Loading it into the Noor-Admin app

 The Noor-admin app simply installs this module as "sample-clock" and renders it onto the page.
 All building is taken care of by the svelte app.

+In order to install this package in a "development way" that is so that you can edit files in this repo, and the changes to appear in the app.
+Install it like so:

+npm link ../package-dir

+To install it for production, from git:
+`npm install github:dhrp/noors-sampleclock#semver:^0.0.3`

+Which should result in in a line in your package.json like:
+`"sample-clock": "github:dhrp/noors-sampleclock#semver:^0.0.3",`